 UQ graduate leading digital health transformation

-Two years ago, Shelley Behen could not have imagined she would have landed her exciting new role – business analyst for Icon Group – Australia’s largest dedicated cancer care provider.
+Three years ago, Shelley Behen could not have imagined she would have landed her exciting new role – Senior Business Analyst for CSIRO – working with the FHIR Accelerator team in the Australian e-Health Research Centre (AEHRC).

-She says she got the confidence to apply for the promotion at her company thanks to her two-year immersion in The University of Queensland’s Graduate Certificate in Clinical Informatics and Digital Health (GCCIDH).
+She says she got the confidence to apply for the role thanks to her two-year immersion in The University of Queensland’s Graduate Certificate in Clinical Informatics and Digital Health (GCCIDH).

 “When COVID hit I could see the digital health landscape was changing fast and I wanted to be part of that change.”